Updates on train services in Europe due to COVID-19 situation

 - Long-distance trains are cleaned before the train departs from its first station and then every two hours en route.
 DB Regio trains are cleaned three times a day on average.

-Italy’s borders opened on 03 June, with no 14-day quarantine for travellers arriving from abroad.
-However, all travellers coming into Italy need to fill out a self-declaration form regarding their health status.
+All travellers coming into Italy need to fill out a self-declaration form regarding their health status.
 You can access this form here.

-Onboard both Trenitalia and Italo’s trains, it is mandatory to wear a protective face mask and change it every four hours, as well as to keep a safe distance from other travellers.
+Onboard both Trenitalia and Italo trains, it is mandatory to wear a protective face mask and change it every four hours, as well as to keep a safe distance from other travellers.
 Trenitalia and Italo train carriages are regularly sanitised in accordance with Ministry of Health guidelines.

 At the moment of the booking, the customer must declare: